Top of the page

 Cancer is the growth of abnormal cells in the body.
 These extra cells grow together and form masses, called tumours.
 In bladder cancer, these growths happen in the bladder.

 The bladder is the part of your urinary tract that stores your urine until you are ready to let it out.
-See a picture of the female urinary system or male urinary system.

 Anything that increases your chances of getting a disease is called a risk factor.
 The main risk factors for bladder cancer include:

 Bladder cancer often begins in the lining of the bladder.
 It may spread into the bladder wall and out to the lymph nodes or other organs.
 Most bladder cancer can be successfully treated.
 But bladder cancer often comes back, so you may get other treatments to lower the chances of that happening.

 If you have been diagnosed with cancer, be sure to follow your doctor's instructions about calling when you have problems, new symptoms, or symptoms that get worse.